openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

   * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
   * `display`: OPTIONAL.
 An array of objects containing claim names display metadata in multiple languages in which the wallet might display a claim other than the one used in the key.
 Below is a non-exhaustive list of valid parameters that MAY be included:
     * `name`: OPTIONAL.
 String value of a display name for the claim.
     * `locale`: OPTIONAL.
-String value that identifies language of this object.
+String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 Multiple `multilingual` objects may be included for separate languages.
 There MUST be only one object with the same language identifier.

-It is dependent on the credential format, where the requested claims will appear.
+It is dependent on the credential format where the requested claims will appear.

 The following example shows a non-normative example of the relevant entries in the OP metadata defined above